-The Buffalo Grove Police Department Crime Prevention Unit offers a variety of programs throughout the year.
+The Buffalo Grove Police Department Community Relations Unit offers a variety of programs throughout the year.
 Many programs, such as our Citizen Police Academies, are scheduled seasonally.
 Many other programs are scheduled by request.
 The following is a sample of some of the programs available through the Crime Prevention Unit.

-For more information on Crime Prevention Programs or to schedule an event for your organization, please contact the Crime Prevention Unit at 847-459-2560.
+For more information on Crime Prevention Programs, Community Engagement Events or to schedule an event for your organization, please contact the Community Relations Unit at 847-459-2560.

 Citizen Police Academy

 The Citizen Police Academy is an informational program open to persons 21 years of age or older that live or work in Buffalo Grove.
 The program provides citizens the opportunity to experience how their police department works.
-Classes are held once a week at the police department for three hours in the evening during the fall months from September through November.
+Classes are held once a week at the police department for three hours in the evening during the spring.
 Fill out the Citizen Police Academy Registration Form to enroll.

 Junior Police Academy